 Fortunately, in most instances, advanced planning and prevention could go a long way towards avoiding these three most common winter plumbing problems.

 Although these are often year-round hazards, there are certain things that could increase the chances of your drains being clogged during wintertime — the holidays.
 Specifically, having lots of houseguests and cooking for all of them means that your plumbing would probably be working extra hard, notes an experienced plumber that also offers 24-hour drain cleaner services in Sandy.

-This problem typically occurs due to the fatty foods and grease that goes into garbage disposals and drains.
+This problem typically occurs due to the fatty foods and grease that go into garbage disposals and drains.
 To avoid this, prior to winter coming around, get your drain lines cleaned to get rid of any buildup.
 You also need to be smart about how you’re going to dispose of grease.
 For instance, instead of just flushing it down the drain, place it in plastic containers or tin cans so you could easily throw them away when you take out the trash.

 Winter Plumbing Problem #2 – Faulty Water Heater